farlepet/lboot/README.md

  - `CMDLINE`: Commandline to pass to kernel
  - `MODULE`: File to load as a module.
    - Each instance will add a new module, currently up to 4 are supported.

+Files can be any of the following:
+ - Plain filename - Attempts to find the file on the boot filesystem
+ - `xmodem://COMx` - Loads file via XMODEM, where x is the serial port to use, 1-4